 In submitting petitions for immigration benefits, employers subject themselves to reasonable inquiries from the government.
 The regulations governing immigration petitions expressly allow the government to take testimony and conduct broad investigations relating to the petition.
 Employers who file nonimmigrant and immigrant petitions on behalf of employees authorize the release of any information from its records that USCIS might need to determine eligibility for the immigration benefit sought.
-The instructions to petition forms state that USCIS may verify the information submitted in the petition through any means that the agency deems appropriate, including on-site inspections.
+The instructions to the government forms state that USCIS may verify the information submitted in the petition through any means that the agency deems appropriate, including on-site inspections.
 Thus, it is important to make efforts to cooperate with FDNS officers.
+When an FDNS officer appears at your company premises, you should ask to see his or her identification and business card and note the site visitor's name, title and contact information for your company's records of the site visit.